-• Intention is irrelevant: the policy should state that even if the act of sexual harassment is not intentional, it amounts to sexual harassment once the act meets the definition of sexual harassment.
-Hence, no matter whether the act is intentional or not, or even if the act is of a playful nature, it may amount to sexual harassment. • Single incident: the policy should state that a single incident may also amount to sexual harassment. • Power relationship: Sexual harassment incidents are usually related to a power relationship, i.e., the powerful harasses the weak.
+- Intention is irrelevant: The policy should state that even if the act of sexual harassment is not intentional, it amounts to sexual harassment once the act meets the definition of sexual harassment.
+Hence, no matter whether the act is intentional or not, or even if the act is of a playful nature, it may amount to sexual harassment. - Single incident: The policy should state that a single incident may also amount to sexual harassment. - Power relationship: Although sexual harassment incidents are usually related to a power relationship, i.e., the powerful harasses the weak.
 It is also possible for a person weaker in power to harass a more powerful person, e.g., an athlete harasses a coach; or harassment between athletes and peers.
 Under such circumstances, the act also amounts to unlawful sexual harassment, which should be addressed and properly handled by the organisation.

-5. Examples of Sexual Harassment hara exa with may not be easy for the general public to master the definition of sexual rassment.
+5. Examples of Sexual Harassment

+It may not be easy for the general public to master the definition of sexual harassment.
 Therefore, it is useful to provide examples as illustration.
-For ample, a coach has physical contact, which is unwelcome and unnecessary, then an athlete; or an athlete makes unwelcome remarks of a sexual nature to coach.
-Please refer to Preventing and Dealing with Sexual Harassment the website of the EOC for relevant examples.
-6. Rights of victim and various actions to be taken • Every person has a right to lodge a complaint against sexual harassment. • When a person is sexually harassed, he/she may take the following actions: ■ Speak up at the time.
-Tell the harasser that his/her act is unwelcome and should be stopped immediately. ■ Keep a written record of the incidents, including the dates, time, location, witnesses and nature (what the harasser has said or done) and his/her own response.
+For example, a coach has physical contact, which is unwelcome and unnecessary, with an athlete; or an athlete makes unwelcome remarks of a sexual nature to a coach.
+Please refer to the website of the EOC for relevant examples.

+6. Rights of victim and various actions to be taken

+• Every person has a right to lodge a complaint against sexual harassment.

-- Tell someone he/she trusts and ask for emotional support and advice. - Lodge a formal or informal complaint with the organisation.
+- When a person is sexually harassed, he / she may take the following actions: - Speak up at the time.
+Tell the harasser that his / her act is unwelcome and should be stopped immediately. - Keep a written record of the incidents, including the date, time, location, witnesses and nature (what the harasser has said or done) and his / her own response. - Tell someone he / she trusts and ask for emotional support and advice. - Lodge a formal or informal complaint with the organisation.
 An informal complaint can be made verbally to let the parties concerned understand the issue from a different perspective in a communicative approach, and to settle the dispute.
 A formal complaint is normally made in written form and should be formally investigated in accordance to the general complaint handling procedures.
-The process and findings of the investigation (including disciplinary actions, if any) should be properly recorded, with recommendations.
-If the complainant dissatisfies with the outcome of the informal complaint, he/she can lodge a formal complaint. - Lodge a complaint with the EOC and request investigation or conciliation.
-In case conciliation fails, the complainant may seek legal assistance from the EOC.
-Telephone number of the EOC: 2511-8211.
-For other means of making enquiries or filing complaints, please refer to the EOC website:
+The process and findings of the investigation (including disciplinary or other appropriate actions, if any) should be properly recorded, with recommendations.
+If the complainant dissatisfies with the outcome of the informal complaint, he / she can lodge a formal complaint. - Before deciding to file a complaint at the EOC or not, one may call the EOC's Anti-Sexual Harassment Hotline at 2106 2222 to seek information about sexual harassment, including definition of sexual harassment, relevant legal provisions, complaint procedures and other community resources.